osuchanglab/autoMLSA/README.md

 Supply a string in quotes that will be added to the end of the alignment program for program specific commands. (e.g. '--legacygappenalty' for mafft)

-**-gblocks**
+**-trimmer** (gblocks OR noisy)

-Run Gblocks to trim out gappy parts of the alignment.
+Run Gblocks or noisy to trim out gappy parts of the alignment.

-Flags the run for trimming with Gblocks.

-**-gblocks_params**
+**-trimmer_params**

-Can flag for gblocks to run with additional parameters using -gblocks\_params='-b3=10 -b4=5 -b5=h' syntax at the commandline.
+Can flag for trimmer to run with additional parameters using -trimmer\_params='-b3=10 -b4=5 -b5=h' syntax at the commandline. noisy will automatically set seqtype parameter.

 **-rereplicate** (filename)